MOD Boscombe Down: Aviation trial and evaluation centre

-With the end of the Cold War, the site was renamed the Aircraft and Armament Evaluation Establishment (AAEE) in 1992.
-All experimental work was moved to the Defence Research Agency (DRA).
 Responsibility for the site passed from the MoD Procurement Executive to the Defence Test and Evaluation Organisation (DTEO) in 1993, which was amalgamated into the Defence Evaluation and Research Agency (DERA) in 1995.

-On 15 August 1995 the first Dominie T.2 for the RAF arrived for trials.
-On 31 October 1997 the first Panavia Tornado GR.4 in the RAF arrived for evaluation.
+On 15 August 1995 the first Dominie T.2 arrived for trials.
+On 31 October 1997 the first Panavia Tornado GR.4 arrived for evaluation.

 During this period, the station may have been involved in assisting the United States with its black projects.
 On 26 September 1994, after an aircraft crashed on landing due to a nosewheel collapse, a USAF C5 Galaxy was redirected to the station.
 It is speculated that the crashed plane was an Aurora, a hypersonic spy plane.
 Whatever it was, it was disassembled and returned to the US by the C5 Galaxy.
 Both the British and American Governments have refused to comment on the incident.

 21st century

-Following the creation of QinetiQ in 2001, a 25-year Long Term Partnering Agreement (LTPA) was established with the MoD, covering 16 sites including Boscombe Down.
+Following the creation of QinetiQ in 2001, a 25-year Long Term Partnering Agreement was established with the MoD, covering 16 sites including Boscombe Down.
 Under the agreement, Boscombe Down remains a government military airfield, but is operated by QinetiQ on behalf of the MoD.
-The Joint Test and Evaluation Group (JTEG) was established under the control of RAF Air Command, and together with QinetiQ, forms the Air Test and Evaluation Centre (ATEC).
+The Joint Test and Evaluation Group was established under the control of RAF Air Command, and together with QinetiQ, forms the Air Test and Evaluation Centre.

-From 1 May 2007, Boscombe Down became the home of the Joint Aircraft Recovery and Transportation Squadron (JARTS) which was combined from the two Royal Navy and Royal Air Force elements who were responsible for aircraft moves and post-crash management.
+From 1 May 2007, Boscombe Down became the home of the Joint Aircraft Recovery and Transportation Squadron which was an amalgamation of the two Royal Navy and Royal Air Force elements that were responsible for aircraft moves and post-crash management.

-In October 2007, it was announced that MOD Boscombe Down would become a Quick Reaction Alert (QRA) airfield from early 2008, offering round-the-clock fighter coverage for the South and South West of UK airspace, when required.
+In October 2007, it was announced that MOD Boscombe Down would become a Quick Reaction Alert airfield from early 2008, offering round-the-clock fighter coverage for the South and South West of UK airspace when required.

 In April 2022, the RAF Centre of Aviation Medicine retired its two BAE Systems Hawk T.1 which were based at Boscombe Down.
 The aircraft were used for trials by the centre's Aviation Medicine Flight.
 The flight moved to RAF Scampton to continue its work using Hawks operated by the Red Arrows.

 An anti jamming test facility is to be built at Boscombe Down by 2026.
 QinetiQ will build one of Europe’s largest anechoic chambers that will be capable of housing large military assets such as Protector drones, Chinook helicopters, and F-35 fighter jets for testing against electronic warfare threats.